paradite/2-letter-commands/README.md

 ---

 PRs are welcomed!
 A brief explanation of what each of them do would be a nice addition.
+Some of them can be found [here](https://www.davekb.com/browse_computer_tips:linux_two_letter_commands:txt)